trunkmaster/nextspace/Packaging/Debian/README.md

 If you want to build for a different distribution, adapt as appropriate (but sid is the best tested distribution).

+To build using Debian stable (Buster) you will need to use clang-8 from backports.
+So create the pbuilder system this way:

+    $ sudo pbuilder create --distribution buster --othermirror "deb http://deb.debian.org/debian buster-backports main"

 ### Setting up local packages in pbuilder

 Since the packages depend on another but are generated independently,